 Help user rationalize their decisions:

-After building an emotional connection, help users understand why the decision and commitment to your product that they are about to make, is also a rational decision.
-To do that, you would show why your product is as good as all other option out there and that it exceeds all other options in specific ways, making it a logical choice.
-Testimonials, Endorsements from experts, Social media followers, Showcasing real world outcomes such as number of users and being credible and transparent via things like 100% moneyback guarantee, are some of the ways to convince the users.
+After building an emotional connection, help users understand why the decision and commitment they are about to make to the product, is a rational decision.
+To do that, you would show why your product is as good as all other options out there and that it exceeds all other options in specific ways, making it the logical choice.
+Testimonials, endorsements from experts, social media followers, showcasing real world outcomes such as number of users and being credible and transparent via things like 100% moneyback guarantee, are some of the ways to convince the users.

 Watch the flow and clear any halted progress